 Soobin Im is a graduate student studying School Psychology in the Department of Educational Psychology and a project assistant at RERIC.
 Before her graduate training, she was involved in a research project on a childhood anxiety disorder at the HealthEmotions Research Institute where she assisted the collection of clinical, behavioral, and physiological data.
 Her current research interests include understanding multiple layers of contextual issues in supporting social-emotional development of students from immigrant families and advocating for the students and their families who may face added stressors as a minoritized group.
 At RERIC, she is working on a review of academic and behavioral intervention studies implemented in rural settings and assists in various projects to promote school mental health services adapted for students, families, and educators in rural settings.

-Alex Latham is currently an undergraduate senior and incoming graduate student in the School Psychology Program at UW-Madison.
-He graduated from UW-Madison in 2020, where as part of the Harackiewicz Motivation Lab, Alex researches social-psychological interventions to promote academic performance and persistence.
+Alex Latham is a first-year doctoral student in the School Psychology Program at UW-Madison.
+He graduated from UW-Madison in 2020, where as part of the Harackiewicz Motivation Lab, Alex researched social-psychological interventions to promote academic performance and persistence.
 His bachelor’s thesis examined the effect of a novel intervention on prosocial motivation among college STEM students.
 Alex is interested in continuing research on academic interventions and data-based decision making in graduate school.
-Within RERIC, Alex assists with the meta-analysis project and is excited to continue studying ways to support Wisconsin’s incredible rural areas and students.
+Within RERIC, Alex assists with the meta-analysis and SWIP projects, and is excited to continue studying ways to support Wisconsin’s incredible rural areas and students.

 Julia Porter is a first year doctoral student in School Psychology and her advisor is Dr. Kilgus.
 She attended Michigan State University for her undergrad where she received a BS in Neuroscience and minors in Health Promotion and Peace and Justice Studies.
 Her research interests fall under the umbrella of social, emotional, and behavioral assessments and interventions.
 She is currently involved in the School Mental Health Collaborative and the Rural Education Research & Implementation Center.